The libPSML library itself.

 make install

-In case the installed xmlf90 does not follow the simple rule of keeping the .mod files in include
+In case the installed xmlf90 does not follow the simple rule of keeping the .mod files in include and

-, you might need to use the more general expression:
+the library files in lib, you might need to use the more general expression:

 ../configure --prefix=/path/to/installation \